pdjr-signalk-plugins/range-monitor/README.md

 Each rule specifies a Signal K *path*, a pair of *threshold*s and some notification states.
-The *threshold*s define a range and the plugin will issue a notification when the *path* value enters and leaves the specified range.
+The *threshold*s define the upper and lower limits of a value range and the plugin will issue a notification when the *path* value enters and leaves this defined range.

 Differences between the various notification property values can be used to signal actions: perhaps the control of a discharge pump or the